Home About Basics Casts Theory Verification

 Quantitative verifications:

-verification of fly rod
+Link to: Verification of fly rod

 Test cases verifying that

-equations are solved accurately
+equations are solved accurately:

-Sensitivity analyses
+Sensitivity analyses:

 Concluding remarks